oatmeaI/pomelo/README.md

 # Build
 ./build.sh runs poetry install, poetry build and podman-compose up --build.
 Switch `podman` to `docker` if need be.
-Dockerfile copies the `dist` created by `poetry` into the container and runs `pip install`
+Dockerfile copies the `dist` created by `poetry` into the container and runs `pip install` Cachebust arg in dockerfile + build.sh makes sure that docker doesn't cache the old code